-The Department of Education is keen to support all schools in the north of Ireland to establish a School Council using the Democra-School programme designed by the Commissioner for Children and Young People (NICCY).
+The Department of Education (DE) is keen to support all schools in the north of Ireland to establish participative structures which allow pupils to have a real say in issues that affect them and to know that their opinions count.

 What is a School Council?